 The CANHEART ‘big data’ research initiative (www.canheart.ca) is aimed at measuring and improving cardiovascular health and the quality of ambulatory cardiovascular care provided in Ontario, Canada using the population-based CANHEART cohort.
-The CANHEART cohort is created through the linkage of 17+ routinely collected health administrative, vital statistics, survey and laboratory databases housed at the Institute for Clinical Evaluative Sciences (https://www.ices.on.ca).
-The strength of this cohort lies in the large sample size, containing information on 9.8 million Ontarians age 20-105 years, and diversity of the linked databases.
+The CANHEART cohort is created through the linkage of 19+ routinely collected health administrative, vital statistics, survey and laboratory databases housed at ICES (https://www.ices.on.ca).
+The strength of this cohort lies in the large sample size, containing information on 10.9 million Ontarians age 20-105 years, and diversity of the linked databases.

-Building upon the insights gained to date through the CANHEART work, we have also recently launched a new CANHEART SPOR project aimed at leveraging big data to conduct innovative cardiovascular clinical trials.
-We will aim to: 1) undertake a pragmatic cluster randomized registry-based clinical trial to improve lipid-management amongst intermediate-and high-risk patients residing in high-risk health regions in Ontario, and 2) develop novel algorithms for measuring clinical outcomes in clinical trials using health-related databases and compare whether they are as accurate as traditional event ascertainment methods.
-These projects will be undertaken by an interdisciplinary team consisting of experts in administrative health databases, implementation science, clinical trials, knowledge translation and patient engagement.
+Building upon the insights gained to date through the CANHEART work, we are currently undertaking a CANHEART Strategy for Patient Oriented Research (SPOR)-funded project aimed at leveraging big data to conduct innovative cardiovascular clinical trials.
+We aim to: 1) undertake a pragmatic cluster randomized registry-based clinical trial to improve lipid-management amongst intermediate-and high-risk patients residing in high-risk health regions in Ontario, and 2) develop novel algorithms for measuring clinical outcomes in clinical trials using health-related databases and compare whether they are as accurate as traditional event ascertainment methods.
+These projects are undertaken by an interdisciplinary team consisting of experts in administrative health databases, implementation science, clinical trials, knowledge translation and patient engagement.

 Students will have opportunities to support both the CANHEART and CANHEART SPOR initiative.
 Potential options for research projects and programs include, but are not limited to:

 - Quantitative studies examining the association between patient, community and health system factors, and the incidence of cardiovascular health outcomes.